mravanini/mammography-workshop/README.md

 Before we can start the workshop, we need to have a SageMaker Jupyter Notebook deployed in your account.
 It will also create a bucket for output files.

 **CloudFormation**
+1. Login in the AWS Console.
+Make sure you are in the correct region assigned for this workshop.
-1. Deploy the following CloudFormation template: https://console.aws.amazon.com/cloudformation/home?#/stacks/create/template?stackName=sagemaker-mammography-workshop&templateURL=https://mammography-workshop.s3.amazonaws.com/cloudformationtemplate/sagemaker_template.yml
+2. Deploy the following CloudFormation template: https://console.aws.amazon.com/cloudformation/home?#/stacks/create/template?stackName=sagemaker-mammography-workshop&templateURL=https://mammography-workshop.s3.amazonaws.com/cloudformationtemplate/sagemaker_template.yml
-2. On the "Step 3 - Configure stack options": Just click on **Next** button
+3. On the "Step 3 - Configure stack options": Just click on **Next** button
-3. On the "Step 4 - Review": Enable the checkbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**, and click on **Create Stack** button
+4. On the "Step 4 - Review": Enable the checkbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**, and click on **Create Stack** button

 ## 2 - Presentation